sunng87/slacker/README.md

 ### Options in defn-remote

-You are specify the remote function name when the name is occupied in current namespace
+You can specify the remote function name when there are conflicts in current namespace.

 ``` clojure
 (defn-remote sc remote-time